edu-cat/php-trainee-template/README.md

 3. Use English for comments, class, properties, methods, functions, etc.
 4. If you use files without class declaration, add your src file to [includes.php](lib/includes.php) file to be able to run tests.
-5. Before creating PR run in your machine following commands
+5. Before creating PR run following commands in your machine

-    - `composer phpcs` to check code style
+    - `composer style` to check code style
-    - `composer phplint` to perform static analyze
+    - `composer analyse` to perform static analyze
-    - `composer phpunit` to run tests
+    - `composer tests` to run tests

 6. Create PR only after all above commands run with green (success) return status.